kimtore/wirelight/README.md

 ### Mode

 * Solid color: displays a single color across all LEDs.
+* Temperature: white leds, tinted red or blue according to temperature.
 * Rainbow: color the LEDs with red to purple.

 ### Hue